vegaprotocol/specs/user-interface/7001-DATA-data_display.md

 > aka. price, quote, level.

 This is set per-market and represent the "price" of an asset.
-It can have a 1-1 relationship with the settlement asset but it is also possible that products will have different payoff methods, which is one of the reasons we don't just use settlement asset (another being in the future some markets could have multiple settlement assets).
+It can have a 1-1 relationship with the settlement asset but it is also possible that products will have different payoff methods, which is one of the reasons we don't just use settlement asset, another being in the future some markets could have multiple settlement assets, another being that we don't want 18DP quotes.

 `Market.decimalPlaces` tells us where to put the decimal when displaying the number.
 It can be a whole number if `Market.decimalPlaces` = 0, but will not have more decimal places than the [settlement asset](#asset-balances) of a market.